ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 .servbay.config

 ).
-This is useful for projects using PHP as backend and Node.js for frontend build tools (like Webpack or Vite).
+This is especially useful for projects using PHP for the backend and Node.js as a frontend build tool (like Webpack or Vite).

-Image caption: In ServBay, entering directories with different
+Image description: In ServBay, entering directories with different

 .servbay.config